baalimago/hashistack-platform/microservice-examples/launcher/README.md

 Although most have external dependencies, none are required for development.
 I explore this topic a bit closer here in [my blogpost about service isolation](https://lorentz.app/blog-item.html?id=service-isolation).

-So, to try out this launcher, simply run `go run .`, and you'll see what the launcher (and therefore `https://lorentz.app`) used to looked like.
+So, to try out this launcher, simply run `go run .`, and you'll see what the launcher (and therefore `https://lorentz.app`) used to looked like on https://localhost:8070.

 ## Deployment

-The deployment of this microservice is the same for all, even though they all have quite different dependencies and configurations.
-The steps are:
+The steps to deploy any of my microservices are:

 1. Build a docker image
 1. Push the docker image to the microservice's dedicated ECR (scripted, not shown in this project)